How do I join?

 I have an invention idea, can you help me make it real?

 Yes.
 One of our goals is to help inventors be successful.
-We have volunteers to help learn how to build a prototype and a volunteer business coach to help you find resources to take the steps in making your idea a reality.
+We have volunteers to help learn how to build a prototype.

 I have a limited income, can I apply for a reduced rate?